acg/alangrow.com/content/blog/music-to-program-to.html.md

 <a name="trickfinger-sampler"></a>

 Did you know John Frusciante -- yes, [that John Frusciante](https://en.wikipedia.org/wiki/John_Frusciante) -- has a side gig making acid techno?
 Insane.
-I guess that explains the name.
-There are a couple tracks here where it really does sound like he plucked out techno melodies on the guitar.
+There are a couple tracks here where it's hard to believe he didn't pick the melody out first on a guitar.

 <div class="spotify">
   <iframe src="https://open.spotify.com/embed/playlist/4wApGodUxCIQ0a5My3wsuM" width="100%" height="100%" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>